Substance Abuse and Addiction Treatment Resources in Monroe

 MidPointe Library Middletown 125 S Broad St. Middletown, OH 45044

 If you’re considering Monroe drug treatment facilities or Monroe alcohol treatment facilities, know that there are also many large cities nearby offer addiction resources.
-The Recovery Village has a location in Columbus, Ohio, which is a 90-minute commute away.
-Call today to find out how they can help your substance addiction needs.

 Local Communities Served